-- Alliant Energy, IPL and WPL are pursuing opportunities for customer growth, including new customers at Alliant Energy's development-ready sites in Iowa and Wisconsin, and have executed various agreements for data centers.
+- Alliant Energy, IPL and WPL are pursuing opportunities for customer growth, including new customers at Alliant Energy's development-ready sites in Iowa and Wisconsin.
+Alliant Energy has entered into electric service agreements with two new customers, who currently expect to build data centers at the Big Cedar Industrial Center Mega-site in Cedar Rapids, Iowa.
+The electric service agreements are subject to IUC approval under the individual customer rate tariff, which was included in the IUC's September 2024 order for IPL's retail electric rate review.
 The timing and amount of increases in load are subject to various factors, including interconnections, and any executed or future agreements with customers are not expected to result in immediate increases in load.